rreece/deep-learning-101/README.md

 This is meant to be a high-level introduction to deep learning.

 It takes a village to support AI applications, from data engineering to machine learning to product teams.
+That village needs to communicate well.
 This is meant to help clarify some of the important language used in deep learning.

 ### Contents